 \section{Introduction}

 The physical process that governs the evolution of galaxies and shapes their properties, such as their mass assembly history and the underlying star formation process, are the cornerstone to understand the structures that we observe at the present.
 Secular star formation dominates in most of the galaxies at $z\lesssim5$, leading to the well-established main sequence (MS) of star-forming galaxies \citep{Noeske07_SFseq,Daddi07,Elbaz07}.
 The \textit{Hubble Space Telescope} (HST) pushed the constraint on galaxy evolution models by revealing the evolution of the ultraviolet luminosity function (UVLF) at $z\sim8$ \citep{Bouwens15,Finkelstein15}.
-In the pre-JWST era, our understanding of the universe at $z > 8$ showed limited constraints on the UVLF and its evolution towards higher redshifts \citep{Oesch18,Bouwens19,Finkelstein22a,Bagley24}.
+In the pre-JWST era, our understanding of the universe at $z > 8$ showed limited constraints on the UVLF and its evolution toward higher redshifts \citep{Oesch18,Bouwens19,Finkelstein22a,Bagley24}.
 The revolutionary sensitivity and resolution of JWST in the near-infrared have opened a new cosmic window, facilitating the robust detection and characterization of galaxies at $z>8$.

-The first JWST studies of the high-redshift Universe revealed an unexpectedly numerous population of bright galaxies at $z > 10$ \citep[e.g.,][]{Finkelstein22b, Naidu22b, Castellano22, Donnan23a}.
+The first JWST studies of the high redshift Universe revealed an unexpectedly numerous population of bright galaxies at $z > 10$ \citep[e.g.,][]{Finkelstein22b, Naidu22b, Castellano22, Donnan23a}.
 These early results suggested a UVLF with a surprisingly mild evolution during the first 500 million years after the Big Bang \citep{Harikane23a, Donnan23, Adams24, Finkelstein24, Robertson24}.
 This result contrasts with empirical extrapolations based on pre-JWST data \citep[e.g.,][]{Bowler20,Bouwens21,FinkelsteinBagley22} at $z\sim11$ and $z\sim14$ \citep{Finkelstein24}.
-Different scenarios have been proposed to account for this overabundance with physical processes that enhance the UV emission via: top-heavy initial mass function \citep{Cueto24, Hutter25}, reduced dust attenuation \citep{Ferrara23}, super massive black holes \citep{Matteri25}, increased stochasticity in the start formation (SF) \citep{Mason23, PallottiniFerrara23, Shen23, Gelli24, Ciesla24, Sun24}, or high star formation efficiency \citep{Munoz23, Shuntov25}.
+Different scenarios have been proposed to account for this overabundance with physical processes that enhance the UV emission via the following: a top-heavy initial mass function \citep{Cueto24, Hutter25}, reduced dust attenuation \citep{Ferrara23}, super massive black holes \citep{Matteri25}, increased stochasticity in the star formation (SF) \citep{Mason23, PallottiniFerrara23, Shen23, Gelli24, Ciesla24, Sun24}, or high star formation efficiency \citep{Munoz23, Shuntov25}.